Freedom Hill Horse Rescue's

 Board of Directors

-Previous experience includes 4 years in federal government in personnel department of AID, State Department and 10 years as a production budget manager for a Washington DC based video production company.
+Her previous experience includes 4 years in federal government in personnel department of the Agency of International Development (AID), State Department and 10 years as a production budget manager for a Washington DC based video production company.

 She enjoys trail riding, spending time with her children and animals, sewing, going to the beach and watching movies.

 She is a former Girl Scout Leader (8 years), a Parelli Savvy Club Member and a member of the Unwanted Horse Project with the Maryland Horse Council.

 Lori's passion, dedication and heart for Freedom Hill Horse Rescue drives her in all that she does.
 She eats, sleeps and breathes FHHR which makes her a vital part in why FHHR is all that it is today.

 Terry Pennington has been involved with horses since high school where she was a member of a Boy Scout Explorer Post that ran a petting barn in upstate NY.
 The petting barn was used to educate the public about farm animals.
 The animals who resided at the petting barn were sometimes elderly or unwanted.
 She learned to ride while volunteering at the petting barn.
 Terry also rode on the equestrian team while in college at Oswego State University.

 After moving to Maryland, she didn’t interact much with horses until 2004 when a coworker talked her into taking riding lessons at Merrymount.
 She then joined Merrymount’s National Capital Adult Equitation League team and competed with them for 5 seasons.